How to say hello in Islam | Complete Guidance

 Usage:

-• This greeting is used to wish someone well in the evening, specifically emphasizing brightness or light.
+• This greeting is used to wish someone well in the evening, explicitly emphasizing brightness or light.

 • It is a positive and culturally warm way to greet others as the day transitions into the evening.